 Unless otherwise authorized by the court, discovery meet and confer obligations require an in-person, telephonic, or video conference between parties.
-If a resolution is not reached, an informal discovery conference (IDC) with the court under Code of Civil Procedure section 2016.080 must be requested and either held or denied before a party may obtain a reservation number for the filing of any discovery-relation motion protective order or for an order to quash.
-Department-specific instructions regarding this rule are located on the court's website page for each department.
+If a resolution is not reached, an Informal Discovery Conference ("IDC") with the court pursuant to Code of Civil Procedure Section 2016.080 must be requested and either held or denied before a party may obtain a reservation number for the filing of a motion against a represented party for further discovery or for a protective order.
+Department-specific instructions regarding use or modification of this rule are located on the Court's website page for each department.

-- 1. To request an IDC, parties must contact the clerk of the assigned department by email, with a copy to all parties. - 2.
-Unless otherwise authorized by the court, the requesting party must file and serve an IDC declaration limited to three pages that must summarize the meet and confer efforts and the disputed discovery.
+- 1. To schedule an IDC, contact the clerk of the assigned department by email, with a copy to all parties. - 2.
+The requesting party must file and serve an IDC declaration limited to three pages that must include a brief summary of the meet and confer efforts and the disputed discovery.
 A courtesy copy of the IDC declaration must be emailed or delivered to the assigned department at least three court days before the IDC.
-The responding party must file and serve an IDC response limited to three pages briefly summarizing the party's position.
-A courtesy copy of the IDC response must be emailed or delivered to the assigned department at least to the assigned department at least one court day before the IDC. - 3.
-Unless otherwise authorized by the court, no additional documents may be attached to any IDC declaration or response except a privilege log.
-If a claim of privilege is the basis of a discovery dispute, a privilege log must be provided. - 4.
-The deadline for filing the discovery motion is tolled by the email requesting an IDC.
-If no IDC is held, the deadline is tolled until the denial of the hearing by the court or by operation of law.
-If an IDC is held, the deadline is tolled until such time as the court issues a direction or order setting a new deadline for filing a discovery motion.
+The responding party shall file and serve an IDC response limited to three pages briefly summarizing the basis of its position.
+A courtesy copy of the IDC response must be emailed or delivered to the assigned department at least one court day before the IDC. - 3.
+No additional documents shall be attached to any IDC statement or response except a privilege log.
+Where privilege is a basis for refusal to produce documents, a privilege log must be provided. - 4.
+The email requesting an IDC will toll the deadline for filing the discovery motion.
+If no IDC is held, tolling shall continue until the denial of the hearing by the judge or by operation of law.
+If an IDC is held, the deadline shall be tolled until such time as the Court issues a direction or order setting a new deadline for filing a discovery motion.

-Rule 3.31 proposed amended effective July 1, 2022; adopted effective January 1, 2019; previously amended effective July 1, 2021.
+Rule 3.31 amended effective July 1, 2021; adopted effective January 1, 2019.